|

 --memory|--nomemory

-Specifies whether memory usage recording is used.
+memory usage instrumentation is used.

-On default memory usage recording is disabled.
+On default memory usage instrumentation is enabled.

 The following memory interfaces may be recorded, if present: